yash733/Soduko-Solver/README.md

 # Soduko-Solver
-Created a 1V1 game between a player and computer using Min-Max Algorithm.
+Created a 1V1 game between a player and computer using Min-Max Algorithm in python programming language.